Changes due to COVID-19

 - have in front of you all documents, photographs and other material for the case

-- make sure any document or material you will refer to is numbered and ordered in a way that means the tribunal and all parties can easily identify a particular document
+- make sure any document or material you will refer to is numbered and ordered in a way that means ACAT and all parties can easily identify a particular document

 - make sure that any document or material you will refer to has been provided to ACAT and all parties in compliance with any directions made

 - make sure all the documents and material you give to ACAT and all parties are ordered and numbered in the same way as the material you have, so that everyone can look at the same information as you refer to it.

 It is essential that all your documents and materials are lodged with ACAT and given to the other party by the due date.

 Contact us if you have lodged material on a DVD or USB that will need to be played or viewed at an ACAT listing.

 (a) What if I need a face-to-face hearing?

 Generally listings will take place by telephone, unless you are advised otherwise by ACAT.

 If you think you need to attend ACAT in person, send an email to email@example.com.
 Tell us why you think you need to attend in person.
 ACAT will consider your request and advise you of the outcome.